swapnilk30/java-developer-notes/SpringFramework.md

+# Spring Framework
+- the primary feature of the spring framework is **Dependency Injection.**
+-

 ## Difference between heavy weight and light weight components

 - EJB(enterprise java bean) are **depends on application server.** So it is called as heavy weight components.